madsmtm/objc2/crates/header-translator/README.md

 Make sure you have the same XCode version installed as the one documented in [`crates/icrate/README.md`](../icrate/README.md).

-If you use a different operating system than macOS, or simply have multiple SDKs installed, you can specify the directory as the first argument:
+If you use a different operating system than macOS, or have multiple SDKs installed, you can specify the directory as the first argument:

 ```console
 cargo run --bin header-translator -- /Applications/Xcode_new.app/Contents/Developer